Code-Institute-Submissions/Gazroh87-vg-reviews_AprResubb/README.md

 When you clone a repository, the repository is copied on to your local machine.

 1. Log in to GitHub and locate the GitHub Repository.
-   - uReview repository can be found [here](https://github.com/Gazroh87/vg-reviews)
+   - VGReviews repository can be found [here](https://github.com/Gazroh87/vg-reviews)

 2. Under the repository name, click the "download code" option.